Wednesday, 31 December 2008

 Yet the main segment is the real sensation: the pop group Three Lights - Seiya, Taiki, Yaten - is introduced into the story and proves to be a dream come true.
 They are such charismatic characters and even though there are only three of them, they irresistibly remind of the legendary Beatles.
 And their songs are also excellent: when they sing, they really sing ("Search For Your Love").
 The authors also decided to improve a whole bunch of standard "Sailor Moon" flaws, since they got rid of the increasingly useless Tuxedo Mask character and inserted self-irony into the dry heroic speeches of the heroine, though it has to be said that there are still a couple of flaws here, like a few routine episodes, unconnected dramaturgy, Moon's weird wings and 'monster-of-the-day' cliche.
 But, the season is so filled with brilliant moments that it bombards us with them, destroying pillar after pillar of apathy, until it turns into a very satisfying experience.
 Through Three Lights and Galaxia, the authors tackle the themes of Xenophobia and imperialism, but also idol-fan attitude - the idea that Seiya - as a person, not as a celebrity - becomes Usagi's very own personal idol is miraculous.
 The relationship between the two of them is wonderfully aesthetic and exciting - she bashfully waits for Mamoru, but is attracted to Seiya who can sense that.
 Every second they interact is full of sparks, almost displaying "stolen flirting".
 When you watch it, you get the impression that all the beauty that was ever created and will be created in human history can be found in their relationship.

 In episode 181, Minako unsuccessfully tries to persuade Taiki to go to the cinemas with her.
 Then Usagi shows up and asks her: "What was the title of the movie you wanted to see?" and Minako flat out says: "...Adult Love XX..."
 Whoever managed to insert that joke into the episode, is a genius.
 The moment where Seiya kisses Usagi on the cheek, she loses herself and starts to cry and he tells her he would take her "into a Dreamland" is one of the most magical moments of the 90s anime, while the finale with the naked Sailor Moon fighting Galaxia is bravura directed and clearly shows why this season can't be that simply rejected as a children's show.
 The ending and the resolution of the plot tangle involving Galaxia is remarkably well written.
 The first and the third season were real highlights, but "Stars" is "Sailor Moon's" magnum opus.
-Even when nothing is going on, so much is going in every scene that the viewers never seem to find an empty moment, even if it is just the mood.
+Even when nothing is going on, so much is going on in every scene, on so many levels, that the viewers never seem to find an empty moment, even if it is just the mood.
 How often did I watch a movie or an anime and say that it would have been a spectacular masterpiece hadn't it made these and these mistakes, sadly concluding how it missed such a big opportunity by so little.
 Yet this is one of those rare examples where it really is a spectacular masterpiece – even though it swims through the esoteric, humorous romantic fantasy drama "Sailor Moon Sailor Stars" is a shining achievement.